Academic literature on the topic 'Law Invariant Risk Measures'

 Abstract:

 In this paper, we investigate representation results for set-valued law invariant coherent and convex risk measures, which can be considered as a set-valued extension of the multivariate scalar law invariant coherent and convex risk measures studied in the literature.
 We further introduce a new class of set-valued risk measures, named set-valued distortion risk measures, which can be considered as a set-valued version of multivariate scalar distortion risk measures introduced in the literature.
-The relationship between set-valued distortion risk measures and set-valued weighted value at risk is also given.
+The relationship between set-valued distortion risk measures and set-valued weighted value at risk i

 APA, Harvard, Vancouver, ISO, and other styles